 Short-term construction loan:

 - One-year terms

 - Variable interest rates that are higher than long-term loans.

 - Once construction is done, the loan converts into a permanent mortgage.

 - Second closing is required.

-This is when you refinance for more than your home is worth so that you get a large lump sum of cash.
+- The borrower refinances for more than their home is worth so that they get a large lump sum of cash.